Professor Nick Reynolds

 2013 - 2017 Chair, UK Translational Research Network in Dermatology (UK TREND)

 2013-2014 - President, European Society for Dermatological Research (ESDR)

 BSc Hons (Intercalated) University of London, 1980

-• Stratified medicine in Psoriasis and mechanism of action of anti-psoriatic therapies (PSORT: http://www.psort.org.uk/; and Rosetrees Inter-disciplinary award)
+• Stratified medicine for psoriasis and atopic eczema; and mechanism of action of anti-psoriatic therapies: biologics (PSORT) and ultraviolet B (UVB, Rosetrees Inter-disciplinary award)

 • Keratinocyte cell signalling

 My laboratory is interested translatonal research of inflammatory skin disease (specifically psoriasis and atopic eczema).
 We have a particular interest in gaining insights into disease mechanisms and the pathways involved in clearing psoriasis.
 We are part of a consortium led by the University of Manchester that has begun work to apply a stratified medicine approach to psoriasis and predict which biological therapy is best suited for an individual patient.